-6.2.3 Lot Fronting on to a Public Street
+6.1.3 Lot to Front on to a Public Street

-- 1) All development must front on to a publicly maintained road (Provincial or Municipal).
-Exceptions include: (1) a development within a Planned Unit Development where there may be an internal road plan (which will be set out in the Development Regulations); however, the Planned Unit Development must front onto a publicly maintained road; and (2) natural resource uses and associated industries, i.e., agriculture, forestry, mineral working, etc. (3) recreational cottages located on a resource road and remote cottages not accessible by highway vehicle. - 2) The front wall of a dwelling shall face the street on which it is located and shall have a civic number easily visible for fire and emergency services (see 6.1.2).
+1. All individual lots, including infill lots, must front on to a publicly maintained road (Federal, Provincial or Municipal) and have independent, approved access.
+Exceptions include: (1) a lot within a Planned Unit Development where there may be an internal road plan; however, the Planned Unit Development must front onto a publicly maintained road; and (2) natural resource uses and associated industries, i.e., agriculture, forestry, mineral working, etc. 2.
+The front wall of a dwelling shall face the street on which it is located and shall have a civic number easily visible for fire and emergency services (see 6.1.2).

-6.2.4 Building Line and Setbacks
+6.1.4 Building Line and Setbacks (Refer to appendices)

-- 1) Council may exercise its discretion to change an established building line on an existing or proposed street taking into consideration that the change: - a. does not create an obstruction to other dwellings on the street, - b. is sympathetic to the location and setback of adjacent buildings, - c. does not create a safety hazard, and - d. is not a hindrance to municipal snow clearing or snow storage operations on the street. - 2) The building line setback is measured from the front property line where the property line is the same as the road reservation; if the property line is different from the road reservation, then the building line is measured from the road reservation. - 3) Adequate building setback from roads shall be required in order to maintain road standards, consider public safety requirements for side/back/front yards; and conform to the existing development pattern; and, ensure adequate provision is made for light, privacy, and amenity. - 4) Setbacks should be sufficient to allow for landscaping of front yards, vehicle off-street parking and take into consideration Town service obligations, such as, snow clearing; - 5) To encourage a more interesting streetscape Council can allow staggered building line setbacks - 6) Council, at its discretion, may allow development to complement existing building setbacks of adjoining properties by varying the yard requirements after notification of the proposed variance is given to neighbouring property owners in accordance the section on Variances in these Regulations. - 7) If required, the building line as set out in the provincial Building Near Highways Regulation along any provincial highway, must be adhered to.
+1. Council may vary established building lines on an existing or proposed street under 2.4.1 taking into consideration that it: - a. does not create an obstruction to other dwellings on the street, - b. is sympathetic to the location and setback of adjacent buildings, - c. does not create a safety hazard, and - d. is not a hindrance to municipal snow clearing or snow storage operations on the street.
+2. The building line setback is measured from the front property line where the property line is the same as the road reservation; if the property line is different from the road reservation, then the building line is measured from the road reservation.

+3. Adequate building setback from roads shall be required in order to maintain road standards, consider public safety requirements for side/back/front yards; and conform to the existing development pattern; and, ensure adequate provision is made for light, privacy, and amenity.
+4. Setbacks should be sufficient to allow for landscaping of front yards, vehicle off-street parking and take into consideration Town service obligations, such as, snow clearing; 5.
+To encourage a more interesting streetscape Council can allow staggered building line setbacks 6.
+Council, at its discretion, may allow development to complement existing building setbacks of adjoining properties by varying the yard requirements after notification of the proposed variance is given to neighbouring property owners in accordance the section on Variances in these Regulations.
+7. If required, the building line as set out in the provincial Building Near Highways Regulation along any provincial highway, must be adhered to.

-6.2.5 Flanking or Corner lots (double fronting lots)
+6.1.5 Flanking or Corner lots